bacitracin/technical-interview-trivia/ruby_questions.md

 * Explain "In Ruby everything is an object"

+* What's the difference between procs and lambdas ?

-* What's the difference between a block / proc / lambda ?
+* What's the difference between public / private / protected ?

+* Explain Ruby inheritance

+* Explain Ruby filters
+  * ex: before_save, after_save

+* Benefits of Database Indexing

+* Explain how Ruby's Map function actually works.

+* Super - What does it do?
+How does it respond when you call with or without () ?

+* Explain truthy & falsey.